yarisvt/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 ## Introduction

 This is the preferred (and easiest) way to install *Tyk Self-Managed* on Kubernetes.
-It will install full Tyk platform with *Tyk manager*, *Tyk gateways* and *Tyk pumps* into your Kubernetes cluster where you can add and manage APIs via the *Tyk Operator*, and the *Tyk manager* (i.e *Tyk dashboard*).
+It will install full Tyk platform with *Tyk Manager*, *Tyk Gateways* and *Tyk Pumps* into your Kubernetes cluster where you can add and manage APIs via the *Tyk Operator*, and the *Tyk Manager* (i.e *Tyk Dashboard*).

 ### Prerequisites